vanus-labs/vanus/CONTRIBUTING.md

 # How about contributing to Vanus

-Thanks for your focus on how to contribute to Vanus, we expect meet to you in Vanus Community.
-Any contributions including but not only like submit issue/codebase/docs/tests/blogs are welcomed.
+Thank you for focusing on how to contribute to Vanus, we expect to meet you in Vanus Community.
+All contributions including:
+- submitting an issue
+- reviewing the codebase for bugs
+- writing documentations
+- writing tests
+- publishing blogpost about Vanus, are welcomed.
 Contributions to Vanus project are expected to adhere our [Code of Conduct](CODE-OF-CONDUCT.md).

 This document outlines some conventions about development workflow, commit message formatting, contact points and other